 Maryland began to show a positive trend in Jan.
 2022, with the positivity rate and number of new cases declining from the peak on Jan.
 9. Moreover, our medical advisors have begun to describe Covid-19 in “endemic” terms and are discussing what it looks like to live with Covid-19 indefinitely in school settings.
 As we ride out the Omicron variant, St. Paul’s will maintain our effective risk-mitigation efforts while looking for areas to ease our restrictions as appropriate.
 With that in mind, we share the following updates.

 Nothing is more important to us than protecting the health and safety of our campers and staff.
 We are grateful for your partnership and will continue to monitor the situation and provide updates as necessary.

 All questions related to Covid-19 and Summer at The St. Paul’s Schools should be directed to Shannon Duckett at firstname.lastname@example.org.
 You may also email Shannon Duckett to report a potential exposure or to provide household testing updates and other relevant information.
 Please know that all personal health information will be kept confidential, although information may be shared with the public health officials who are working to protect our community.

 We are working closely with our school’s Emergency Response Team and Medical Advisory Board on health and safety protocols for this summer.
 Our campers will experience the same care and concern that has allowed The St. Paul’s Schools students to engage in on-campus learning this year.

-- Stay home at the first sign of any illness.
+To contain the spread of Covid-19, we urge you to please keep campers home at the first sign of any illness.

 Questions?
 Contact email@example.com